 When using one of the router firmware builds described above, setting up a VPN is fairly straightforward.

 You’ll need your VPN login credentials from your VPN provider.
-You do still need a subscription to a VPN service, for some help choosing, check our top ranked VPNs list.
+You do still need a subscription to a VPN service.

 Many VPN services provide detailed instructions on how to set up their VPN on a router, and this usually consists of a list of steps to take to set up the VPN connection and DNS, install the encryption certificates, and select a server.